nwchemgit/nwchem-wiki/Prepare.md

 ```
 directory_(1-9) <string ffdir> [<string parfile>]
 ```
-Sequence file generation
+e file generation
 ------------------------

-If no existing sequence file is present in the current directory, or if the new_seq keyword was specified in the prepare input deck, a new sequence file is generated from information from the pdb file, and the following input directives.
+If no existing e file is present in the current directory, or if the new_seq keyword was specified in the prepare input deck, a new sequence file is generated from information from the pdb file, and the following input directives.
 ```
 maxscf <integer maxscf default 20>
 ```